 - On Potato Day, read Crunch!
 A History of the Great American Potato Chip, by Dick Burhans.
 The story of how the pedestrian potato (once considered medicinal) was transformed into America’s favorite snack food—and the dark side of that picture.
 Informative, fun.

 - Learn the history of one of the most famous soft drinks of all time.
 Pharmacist Caleb Bradham brewed up a drink he called “Brad’s Drink,” designed to ease indigestion and boost energy.
 It was concocted of carbonated water, sugar, vanilla, “rare oils,” and high-caffeine kola nuts.
 He didn’t think his name did much to sell his product, so on August 28, 1898, he gave it a catchy new name: “Pepsi-Cola.”
 A main ingredient of modern Pepsi: high-fructose corn syrup.

 - Find out what Susan is up to during these hot summer weeks by visiting her blog, Lifescapes.
 There’s always something interesting going on in the Texas Hill Country.
-She also has a new blog, BookScapes, where she’ll be posting reviews of books she’s read and notes on writing/publishing.
+Check out her “other” blog, BookScapes, where she posts reviews of books she’s read and notes on writing/publishing.